danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/research.md

 ## Overview

-The Research platform provides a comprehensive environment for reinforcement learning algorithm development, experimentation, and performance benchmarking.
-It serves as the testing ground for new algorithms before they are integrated into the production CoreRL system.
+The Research platform is an environment for RL algorithm development, experimentation, and benchmarking.
+It is used to test new algorithms and continual learning strategies before production integration.

 ## Architecture

 ### Purpose
-- **Algorithm Development**: Rapid prototyping of new RL algorithms
+- **Algorithm Development**: Prototyping of RL algorithms.
-- **Performance Benchmarking**: Systematic evaluation against standard benchmarks
+- **Performance Benchmarking**: Evaluation against standard benchmarks.
-- **Hyperparameter Optimization**: Exhaustive hyperparameter search and tuning
+- **Hyperparameter Optimization**: Hyperparameter search and tuning.
-- **Ablation Studies**: Component-wise analysis of algorithm performance
+- **Ablation Studies**: Component-wise analysis of algorithm performance.

 ## Experimental Framework
-The research platform provides a flexible and modular framework for implementing and testing new RL agents.
-The `Agent` interface ensures compatibility with the research environment, while the `EnvWrapper` class provides standardized interfaces and enhanced metrics collection.
-This modularity allows researchers to easily experiment with fine-grained components, such as different actor networks, critic architectures, or replay buffers.
+The research platform provides a modular framework for implementing and testing RL agents.
+The `Agent` interface ensures compatibility, while the `EnvWrapper` class provides standardized interfaces and metrics collection.
+This allows for experimentation with components like actor networks, critic architectures, or replay buffers.

 ## Benchmarking and Performance Metrics
-The platform uses a standardized benchmarking system to ensure fair and reproducible algorithm comparisons.
-Configurations specify the benchmark suite, environments, and key metrics, such as episode return, sample efficiency, and convergence stability.
-The evaluation process is comprehensive, collecting a wide range of metrics beyond simple returns, including action entropy and value function error.
-It aggregates results across numerous evaluation episodes and computes summary statistics to provide a detailed picture of agent performance.
+The platform uses a standardized benchmarking system for reproducible algorithm comparisons.
+Configurations specify the benchmark suite, environments, and metrics (e.g., episode return, sample efficiency, convergence stability).
+The evaluation process collects metrics like action entropy and value function error, aggregates results across evaluation episodes, and computes summary statistics.

 ## Algorithm Development Workflow
-The research workflow is a structured process that moves from hypothesis to analysis.
-It begins with a clear research question and a testable hypothesis, which inform a detailed experimental design.
-The experimental logic is then implemented in dedicated scripts.
-The final step is a rigorous statistical analysis of the results, which includes significance testing, effect size calculation, and, for a conservative view of reliability, the use of tolerance intervals and worst-case analysis.
-This ensures that conclusions are statistically sound and account for performance variability.
+The research workflow is a structured process from hypothesis to analysis.
+It begins with a research question and a testable hypothesis, which inform the experimental design.
+The experimental logic is implemented in scripts.
+The final step is a statistical analysis of the results, including significance testing, effect size calculation, tolerance intervals, and worst-case analysis.

 ## Integration with Production
-The pipeline for integrating new features from research into production follows a structured, multi-stage process to ensure stability and performance.
+The pipeline for integrating new features from research into production is a multi-stage process:

-The process is as follows:
-1.  **Research Implementation**: New algorithmic ideas and features are first implemented and validated within the `research` codebase.
-This allows for rapid prototyping and evaluation against standard benchmarks in a controlled environment.
+1.  **Research Implementation**: New features are implemented and validated in the `research` codebase.
-2.  **Production Migration & Feature Flagging**: Once a feature has been proven successful in research, it is carefully migrated to the production codebase and implemented behind a feature flag.
-This isolates the new functionality from the core, stable agent code.
+2.  **Production Migration & Feature Flagging**: Successful features are migrated to the production codebase behind a feature flag.
-3.  **Behavioral Suite Testing**: The agent, with the new feature flag enabled, is rigorously tested against an ever-growing suite of behavior tests.
-This provides a rich, isolated analysis of the feature's impact on agent behavior.
+3.  **Behavioral Suite Testing**: The agent with the new feature is tested against a suite of behavior tests.
-4.  **Long-Duration Soak Testing**: The agent runs in the behavioral test suite for several days to ensure stability and consistent performance over time.
+4.  **Long-Duration Soak Testing**: The agent runs in the behavioral test suite for several days.
-5.  **Pilot Plant Deployment**: After passing all tests, the feature flag is enabled on a small set of pilot plants.
-This deployment includes automated rollback plans to mitigate any unforeseen issues.
+5.  **Pilot Plant Deployment**: The feature flag is enabled on a small set of pilot plants with automated rollback plans.
-6.  **Full Production Rollout**: Only after a successful pilot deployment is the feature flag enabled across all sites in a staged rollout, making the feature a permanent part of the production agent.
+6.  **Full Production Rollout**: After a successful pilot, the feature is rolled out to all sites.

 ## Algorithm Development Workflow